 2) There’s rocks everywhere in this spot, so if you trip, you may end up hurt.

 3) The waves there are pretty huge, at least when I was there, so swimming would be dangerous even if the water was clean.

-There’s some cliff areas you can also hike in this spot and I did a little bit of that to get better pictures, but keep in mind that it is slippery there in most spots, so wear slip proof shoes:
+There’s some cliff areas you can also hike to at Glass Beach itself and I did a little bit of that to get better pictures, but keep in mind that it is slippery there in most spots, so wear slip proof shoes:

 As for entertainment, the location itself also has a number of stores and restaurants, as well as hotels to stay at.
 I’m not sure if there’s anything near this location to see other than Glass Beach itself, but since I was in a hurry, I didn’t get a chance to check everything out.